DylanAhTeck/ImHungry/310-Documentation/Sprint3/scrum-notes/scrum5.md

 3. Nothing yet.

 Dylan
-1. Reviewed notes from demo meeting.
+1. Created some tests
-2. Create more tests.
+2. Finish testing
-3. Nothing.
+3. Finals

 Chris
-1. Made progress on front-end repairs.
+1. Finished UI and merged.
-2. Continue to work on front-end.
+2. Work on other tests and Sprint 3 Report.
 3. Scheduling.